openplans/shareabouts-api/doc/README.md

-Setting up a Hey Duwamish API instance in about an hour
+Setting up a Hey Duwamish API instance
 ======================================
 Hey Duwamish requires python2.6 or greater (and PostgreSQL 9.1 and development libraries by default to build).